 If you would like to make a one time donation in any amount, please do so by clicking the "Pay Now" button below.
 You may use any credit or debit card and do NOT need to join Paypal.

-The editors of 3QD put in hundreds of hours of effort each month into finding the daily links and poem, putting out the Monday Magazine, administering the Quark Prizes (which will return soon), arranging the DAG-3QD Peace and Justice Symposia, and doing the massive amount of behind-the-scenes work which goes into running the site.
+The editors of 3QD put in hundreds of hours of effort each month into finding the daily links and poem, putting out the Monday Magazine, administering the Quark Prizes, arranging the DAG-3QD Peace and Justice Symposia, and doing the massive amount of behind-the-scenes work which goes into running the site.

 If you value what we do, please help us to pay our editors very modest salaries for their time and cover our other costs by subscribing above.